ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 - Updated all the font colour of Windings Icon

-- When financialsSummariseTotals value is turned on in settings then the data will change in the Category costs and Finacials table visual
+- When financialsSummariseTotals value is turned on in settings then the data will change in the Category costs and Financials table visual

 - Added Active and Postponed for Issues and Risks under the header